 Hurricanes, oil spills and coastal erosion present unavoidable challenges to the southeast Louisiana coastal area that foreshadow environmental quandaries elsewhere.
 Unlike most other institutions, Loyola University offers its students a front row seat for community debates over the cost, effectiveness and long-range consequences of engineering regional ecosystems.
-Further, wetland, lake, river and gulf estuaries surrounding the city provide unique opportunities for the investigation and study of natural resources.
-The city itself provides an exciting place to live and explore dynamic cultural traditions of music, art, cuisine, education and community celebration which are also ever-adapting to the changing landscape.
+Wetland, lake, river and gulf estuaries surrounding the city provide unique opportunities for the investigation and study of natural resources.
+Urban New Orleans also surrounds the campus, offering students a place to explore dynamic cultural traditions of music, art, cuisine, gardens and architecture celebrating the changing landscape.

 Andrew McDaniel '13, a sociology and environmental studies alumnus, is working to help create sustainable food systems through the Crescent City Farmers Market.